 I am a glass artist and make glass appliques, architectural and art stained glass, glass paintings, and drawings.
-I am always conscious of the history of the stained glass craft when designing new pieces but want to revive this ancient artform to create new and exciting contemporary pieces.
+I am always conscious of the history of the stained glass craft when designing new pieces but am reviving this ancient art form to create new and exciting contemporary pieces.

 Visually I am particularly interested in maps (both modern and historic), diagrams and aerial photographs and these have informed a lot of my work.
 These items are a visual representation of an area depicting the relationships between elements and objects in that space.
 They can show the way and highlight barriers and in this way give us a different perspective on the world to reveal things previously hidden.
 This additional vantage point helps us to explore and understand the world.
 I am also inspired by dalle-de-verre – a technique popular in the 1960s where glass billets are set in concrete to form windows.
 I combine different techniques such as glass painting, fusing and glass mosaic to create flat and sometimes 3D artworks.

-This approach also only considers your genetic make up and not your cultural heritage.
-This is much more interesting to me – its something you can choose to embrace, find intrusive in your life, ignore or long to know more about and everybody has a unique pattern.
+This approach also only considers your genetic makeup and not your cultural heritage.
+This is much more interesting to me – it is something you can choose to embrace, find intrusive in your life, ignore or long to know more about and everybody has a unique pattern.
 Cultural traditions, ideas and norms can vary widely and how you choose to embrace or reject, and in what combination makes you who you are.
-Its what makes the world an interesting place to me – the huge variety in this single basic biological entity – the person – it makes people infinitely variable, inexplicable, frustrating, lovable, loathsome, admirable, despicable, divine and awful… and hugely interesting.
+It’s what makes the world an interesting place to me – the huge variety in this single basic biological entity – the person – it makes people infinitely variable, inexplicable, frustrating, lovable, loathsome, admirable, despicable, divine and awful… and hugely interesting.

 My view is that we are all so much more than the labels assigned to us and at the same time we all share the same biological beginnings.
-We are all the same but unique.
+We are at once the same and unique.
 I am exploring these ideas in my work and making pieces that respond to the currently accepted concepts of race, identity and belonging.